 If asked about worker’s compensation for railroad workers, most people might think about accidents—such as a derailing train or collision.
 But there are more injuries that your employer could be liable for.
+As FELA lawyers in O’Fallon, IL, we wanted to explain some issues related to compensation.

 When it comes to railroad worker injuries, crashes might get the most media attention.
 However, there are also diseases that can result from a railroad career.